redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 # Testing Redwood in GitHub actions

 A good testing strategy is important for any project.
-Redwood offers a few different types of tests that you can write to make your app more robust - to ship with confidence.
+Redwood offers a few different types of tests that you can write to make your app more robust—to ship with confidence.
 In this guide we'll focus on how to run your Redwood tests in GitHub Actions, so you can test your app on every push or pull request.

-We will setup a tiny project with very few tests and we'll include a `postgres` database that's created and used in every test run on GitHub.
-If you need to set up tests for an existing project, or if you want to write better tests, check out the (amazing) [Testing](https://redwoodjs.com/docs/testing) docs.
+We'll set up a tiny project with a few tests and a Postgres database that'll be created and used in every test run on GitHub.
+If you need to set up tests for an existing project, or if you want to write better tests, check out the (amazing) [Testing](../testing) docs.

 ## Background

-Let's start with some concepts and products that we will use in this guide, then we'll get to the code.
+Let's start by introducing some concepts and products that we'll use in this guide.
+Then we'll get to the code.

 ### Continuous Integration